-We’ve often encountered a situation where scanning the server for WordPress sites made the WordPress Toolkit completely unresponsive.
+We’ve often encountered a situation where scanning the server for WordPress sites made the WP Toolkit completely unresponsive.
 After some digging, we found that, most of the time, it is malware infection on one or more WordPress sites on the server that causes this problem.
-This caused WordPress Toolkit not to properly access certain important files.
+This caused WP Toolkit not to properly access certain important files.
 So it was doomed to eternally wait for files, while not responding to any commands.

 WordPress 5.2 has introduced a new feature called Site Health Check.
 This feature helps website owners get useful information about the health of their website.
-Unfortunately, we found out WordPress Toolkit was not working well with WordPress updates.
+Unfortunately, we found out WP Toolkit was not working well with WordPress updates.

-WordPress Toolkit improvements, fixes and upcoming releases
+WP Toolkit improvements, fixes and upcoming releases

-WordPress Toolkit now provides more information about broken websites to help users identify the website and troubleshoot the problem.
+WP Toolkit now provides more information about broken websites to help users identify the website and troubleshoot the problem.
 You can now find the exact path where the broken files are located.

 Another notable improvement was related to the Clone and Copy Data functionality.
 These operations can now handle absolute paths in WordPress database.